-From 2013 to 2018, I was Associate Editor at openDemocracy, and lead editor of the Can Europe Make it? debate, writing and commissioning hundreds of articles on European politics, economics, culture and media.
+From 2013 to 2018, I was Associate Editor at openDemocracy and Lead Editor of the Europe section, writing and commissioning articles on European politics, economics, culture and media.

 In March 2017, I was selected as 1 of 25 young ‘Idea Makers’ across Europe to receive a 10,000 euro grant from the European Cultural Foundation at their annual Idea Camp in Madrid.